moawia-eldow/Shiny-IRIS/README.md

 The application used the IRIS dataset to plot two varibles.

-- There a deployment of this application at shinyapps:
+- There is a deployment of this application at shinyapps:

       https://meldow.shinyapps.io/Shiny_IRIS/

-- There a presentation about this application at Rpubs:
+- There is a presentation about this application at Rpubs:

       https://rpubs.com/meldow/Shiny-IRIS